TikTok for Business

 Strategy Guide

-A stronger TikTok strategy is usually simpler than people expect.
-It starts with the business goal, matches the creative and format to that goal, defines the tracking logic, and only then moves into testing and scaling decisions.
+A stronger TikTok strategy is usually simpler than most businesses expect.
+It starts with a clear commercial goal, matches the creative and format to that goal, defines what tracking signal will guide decisions, and only then moves into launch, testing, and scaling.
+This page breaks that process into the decisions that actually shape results.

 Quick answer

-A stronger TikTok strategy is usually simpler than people expect.
+A stronger TikTok strategy is usually simpler than most businesses expect.

 At a glance